 Breathing Problems

 Over time, amyotrophic lateral sclerosis (ALS) disease paralyzes the muscles used to breathe.
 Patient might need a device to help breathe at night, similar to what someone with sleep apnea might wear.
-For example, patients may be given continuous positive airway pressure (CPAP) or bilevel positive airway pressure (BiPAP) to assist with breathing at night.

 Some patients with advanced amyotrophic lateral sclerosis (ALS) disease choose to have a tracheostomy procedure, a surgically created hole at the front of the neck leading to the windpipe (trachea) for full-time use of a respirator that inflates and deflates their lungs.
 The most common cause of death for patients with amyotrophic lateral sclerosis (ALS) disease is respiratory failure.
 On average, death occurs within three to five years after symptoms begin.
 However, some patients with amyotrophic lateral sclerosis (ALS) disease live 10 or more years.